 Quite hard to miss en-route to Mati City, the Sleeping Dinosaur island is an intriguing landform.
 It resembles – you guessed it right – a long-necked ancient animal that seems to have fallen asleep and turned into sand and stone in Pujada Bay.
 The island has become a popular hiking spot and even a site for dramatic prenuptial photoshoots.
 For those who can’t make the trip down, the lookouts along the highway should still afford a breathtaking experience.

-Tucked away in a little town called Governor Generoso, this generally untouched stretch of pinkish white sand beach is one of Davao Oriental’s must visit attractions.
+Tucked away in a little town called Governor Generoso, this generally untouched stretch of pinkish-white sand beach is one of Davao Oriental’s must-visit attractions.
 The mystic lighthouses of Parola will bring you right back to the Spanish colonial era and the underwater landscape of the great Celebes Sea will make you wish you were Aquaman.
 Also a must-see is “The Altar”, a massive rock formation with strong waves perpetually crashing into it.

 This sleepy town in Davao Oriental is home to undiscovered white sand and rocky beaches, vast coconut plantations, and mango orchards.
 San Ignacio, in particular, is becoming a secret hideaway of avid beach goers who want to do away with the crowds of Dahican.
-While surfing is not safe in this rocky side of the province, the pocket beaches are perfect for sunbathing, fishing and taking thousands of Instagammable photos.
+While surfing is not safe on this rocky side of the province, the pocket beaches are perfect for sunbathing, fishing, and taking thousands of Instagammable photos.
 You can easily find sustenance by flagging down the local fishermen for their catch of the day.
 If you’re lucky, they might even offer to cook it for you.
 There are quite a few resorts in the area but expect only basic amenities.

 If you’re big on sand bars and snorkeling, the small island of Sigaboy will not disappoint.
 This island is so small that an hour would be too long to explore the entire place.
 When the tide is low, you can sun bathe on the sand bar and if you’re up to it, explore the wonderful sights underwater.
 Keep in mind that there are no commercial establishments around so it is best to arrange lunch with your guide.
 Otherwise, your best hope is a vendor on a boat coming along with fresh seafood and refreshment.